Quantum Energy Lines and the optimal output ergotropy problem

 which evaluated in the case where $\cohstate$ and $\dstate$ shares the same input energy (i.e. $\en(\cohstate)=\en(\dstate)$) implies $\en(\Phi(\cohstate)) \geq \en(\Phi(\dstate))$, hence the thesis. \end{proof} Exploiting the above result we are now ready to present our main finding: \begin{theorem} Given $\Phi$ a PI-BGC from $n_I$ input to $n_O$ output modes, for any $E \in \mathbb{R}^+$ and $\dstate\in \mathcal{D}(\hilb_I)$ with $\en(\dstate) \leq E$, there exists a coherent state $\cohstate \in \mathcal{D}(\hilb_I)$ with $\en(\cohstate) = E$ that achieves higher values of the output ergotropy, max ergotropy, and non-equilibrium free-energy functionals, i.e.

 \end{theorem}

-\begin{proof} We start noticing that the ergotropy, the total ergotropy, and the non-equilibrium free energy are Shur convex functional of the states (see~\cite{SM} for details).
+\begin{proof} The ergotropy, the total ergotropy, and the non-equilibrium free energy are all Schur convex functional of the states (see~\cite{SM} for details, which includes Refs. \cite{MarshallOlkin,Alimuddin2020,nielsen_chuang_2010,Li2013,Shirokov2020}).
 Now in Refs.~\cite{mari2014,maj_multi} it has been shown that coherent states optimize the output of BGCs with respect to every Schur-convex functional.
-Therefore in our case, given $\en(\dstate) \leq E$ and every coherent state $\cohstate$ we can write
+Therefore, given $\en(\dstate) \leq E$ and every coherent state $\cohstate$ we can write

-The thesis now simply follows from the above expressions and from the result of \textbf{Theorem \ref{lemma:max_en}} which guarantees that there is at least a least a coherent state $\cohstate$ with mean energy greater or equal to $E$ that fulfils the inequality $\en(\Phi(\cohstate)) \geq \en(\Phi(\dstate))$. \end{proof}
+The thesis now immediately follows from the above expressions and from \textbf{Theorem \ref{lemma:max_en}} which guarantees that there is at least a coherent state $\cohstate$ with mean energy greater or equal to $E$ that fulfils the inequality $\en(\Phi(\cohstate)) \geq \en(\Phi(\dstate))$. \end{proof}

-\textbf{\em One-mode PI-BGCs}:-- In the special case of one-mode (i.e. $n_I=n_O=1$) PI-BGCs some simplification occurs that allows one to extend the result of the previous section a little further.
-First of all we remark that in this context passivity and complete passivity are equivalent notions, because any one-mode Gaussian state can be obtained as a displaced-squeezed thermal state\cite{Serafini2017} , so that
+\textbf{\em One-mode PI-BGCs}:-- In the special case of one-mode (i.e. $n_I=n_O=1$) PI-BGCs, some simplification occurs that allows us to extend a little further the result of the previous section.
+First we remark that in this context passivity and complete passivity are equivalent notions\cite{Serafini2017}:

-We also notice that from Ref.~\cite{DePalma2016} and from the observation that for any one-mode PI-BGC states with the same input energy have the same output energy, one can easily prove that Theorem~\ref{theorem1} is the special ($s=0$) instance of the following stronger statement \begin{theorem} Given $\Phi$ a one-mode PI-BGC and for any $E,s \in \mathbb{R}^+$ and one-mode bosonic state $\dstate$ with $\en(\dstate) \leq E$ and $S(\dstate) \geq s$, there exists a gaussian state $\hat{\tau}$ with mean energy $E$ and entropy $s$, that achieves higher values of the output ergotropy, max ergotropy, and non-equilibrium free-energy functionals, i.e.
+In this particular setting the energy at the output of PI-BGCs $\mathfrak{E}[\Phi(\rho)]$ depends only on the input energy $\mathfrak{E}(\rho)$, using both this fact and the main result of \cite{DePalma2016}, one can prove the following statement: \begin{theorem} Given $\Phi$ a one-mode PI-BGC and for any $E,s \in \mathbb{R}^+$ and one-mode bosonic state $\dstate$ with $\en(\dstate) \leq E$ and $S(\dstate) \geq s$, there exists a gaussian state $\hat{\tau}$ with mean energy $E$ and entropy $s$, that achieves higher values of the output ergotropy, max ergotropy, and non-equilibrium free-energy functionals, i.e.